-You can superimpose a disclosure on Snapchat or Instagram Stories just as you can superimpose any other words over the images on those platforms.
-The disclosure should be easy to notice and read in the time that your followers have to look at the image.
-In determining whether your disclosure passes muster, factors you should consider include how much time you give your followers to look at the image, how much competing text there is to read, how large the disclosure is, and how well it contrasts against the image.
-(You might want to have a solid background behind the disclosure.)
-Keep in mind that if your post includes video and you include an audio disclosure, many users of those platforms watch videos without sound.
-So they won’t hear an audio-only disclosure.
-Obviously, other general disclosure guidance would also apply.
+You can superimpose a disclosure on Snapchat or Instagram Stories, just as you can superimpose any other words over the images on those platforms.
+The disclosure should be easy to notice and read in the time your followers have to look at the image.
+Consider how much time you give your followers to look at the image, how much competing text there is to read, how large the disclosure is, and how well it contrasts against the image.
+(You might need to have a solid background behind the disclosure.)
+If your post includes video, see the discussion in “So, can I just superimpose a larger text disclosure over my video?”
+Also note that, if you just include an audio disclosure, users who watch videos without sound won’t hear it.

-You just talked about putting “#ad” at the beginning of a social media post.
+You just talked about putting short disclosures at the beginning of a social media post.
 What about “#ad” at or near the end of a post?

 There is a good chance that consumers won’t notice and understand the significance of the word “ad” at the end of a hashtag, especially one made up of several words combined like “#coolstyllead.”
 Disclosures need to be easily noticed and understood.

 Is “#paidforbyXYZ” (when XYZ is a brand name) an acceptable disclosure?